The proliferation of e-invoicing mandates

 Overview of pending mandates

-As of 1st January 2022, this mandate change impacts both buyers and suppliers in terms of reporting responsibilities.
+As of 1st January 2022 (delayed to July 2022), this mandate change impacts both buyers and suppliers in terms of reporting responsibilities.
 Invoices from Italian suppliers sent to non-Italian buyers and invoices received by Italian buyers from non-Italian suppliers must be reported to the SdI (invoice exchange platform).

 Currently this is done via the Estermetro reporting platform.
 As of January 2022, cross border invoices sent and received must be reported to the SdI (invoice exchange platform) in the same format as domestic B2B invoices (FatturaPA XML).